Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/MCAmericanEngine.rst

         a + bS_t + cS_t^2 + dE_t(S_t) = E_t[Y_t|S_t]
     :label: expect_calc

 :math:`a`, :math:`b`, :math:`c`, :math:`d` are constant coefficients.
 These coefficients need to be known while calculating the optimal exercise price in mcSimulation model.
-More details of American-style optimal algorithm used in our library refer to **"da Silva, J. N., & Fernández, L. A Monte Carlo Approach to Price American-Bermudan-Style Derivatives."**
+For more details of American-style optimal algorithm used in the library, refer to **"da Silva, J. N., & Fernández, L. A Monte Carlo Approach to Price American-Bermudan-Style Derivatives."**

 .. note::
-    Theoretically, the basis functions :math:`B_i(S_t)` can be any complex functions and the number of basis function may be any number.
-The American Option implemented in our library employs three polynomial functions, namely, 1, :math:`S_t` and :math:`S_t^2`, which proved by Longstaff and Schwartz that works well, and is a typical setup in real implementations.
+    Theoretically, the basis functions :math:`B_i(S_t)` can be any complex functions and the number of basis function might be any number.
+The American Option implemented in the library employs three polynomial functions, namely, 1, :math:`S_t` and :math:`S_t^2`, which proved by Longstaff and Schwartz that works well, and is a typical setup in real implementations.

 Implementation
 =================